Johnny-Knighten/ark-sa-server/README.md

 | 27015 | UDP | Steam query port |
 | 27020 | TCP | RCON Port |

-Note - Always ensure that your `-p` port mappings in docker run and the `ports` section of your docker compose match up to the ports specified via the environment variables.
+Note - Always ensure that your `-p` port mappings if using docker run and the `ports` section of your docker compose match up to the ports specified via the environment variables.
 If they do not match up, the server will not be accessible.

+#### Port Forwarding

+Regardless if you use the default ports or specify custom ones, you must setup port forwarding on your router to allow incoming connections to the server.
+You may also need to setup firewall rules on your host machine to allow incoming connections to the server.

+This [guide](https://www.lifewire.com/how-to-port-forward-4163829) is a very high level overview of port forwarding and may be a good starting point if you are new to port forwarding.

+There are too many different routers and firewall setups to provide a single guide for port forwarding.
+If you need help with port forwarding, I would recommend searching for a guide for your specific router and setup.

+**Make sure you understand the security implications of opening ports on your router and firewall.
+If you are unsure, I would recommend buying hosting instead of taking the risk.
+When opening ports there is always a chance you could end up exposing your computer to bad actors("hackers").**

 ### Volumes

+Right now only one volume is used by the image.
+This volume is used to store the server data and mods.

 | Volume | Description |
 | --- | --- |
 | /ark-server | The directory where the server/mod data is stored |

 ## Deployment